Austin Cheek & Chin Implants

 Recovery: Varies by patient, typically aches when pressed on for a couple of months, minimal bruising, and/or swelling depends on the incision site and individual patient

 Chin augmentation is perhaps one of the most under-utilized facial plastic surgery procedures, probably owing to its benefit of being seen in profile, an angle that people do not see themselves from often.
 The primary purpose of chin augmentation is to strengthen the appearance of the jawline, which can have a positive effect on the appearance of other facial features.
 This procedure makes the chin look more projected, which makes the nose appear smaller and the neck look lifted.
-Patients often combine chin implant procedures with fat removal in the neck or rhinoplasty to maximize their results.
+Patients often combine chin implants with fat removal in the neck or rhinoplasty to maximize their results.
 Patients can choose from several options and sizes of chin implants.
 As viewed from the front, most chin implants have a minimal impact, though some styles add width to the chin and/or make the chin more square.
 Other implants are designed to smooth out jowls.
 But the most commonly-used chin implant is used to simply increase chin projection.

 During a consultation, Dr. Apostolakis discusses and demonstrates each implant option to develop a plan which meets the needs and desires of each individual patient.
 In unique cases where a solution isn’t found with a standard implant, we are able to build a custom implant for the patient.